SourceDiver42/plyoung.github.io/pages/blox/blox-variables.md

 Variables
 =========

 Variables is a way to add and manipulate data in the game.
-A variable is something which holds a value, or in the case of List/Array variables a list if values.
+A variable is something which holds a value, or in the case of List/Array variables a list of values.

 There are 4 kinds of Variables and they are all accessed via the `Common > Variable` Block in Blox.
 This Block allows you to either get the value of a variable or set the value of a variable.